-ing, and maintaining the militia in the last war, cost the nation near half a million per ann.-We cannot reckon upon a less expence in doing this now.
-Add to it, pay for foreign troops, and all the extraordinary expences of our increased Navy and Army, transport service, recruiting service, ordnance, &c. and it will be evident that the whole expence of this unhappy year must be enormous.-But I expect that care will be taken to hide it, by sun ing as little as possible, and that for this reason it will not be known in its full magnitude, till it comes to appear another year under the articles of Navy debt, extraordinaries of the army, transport bills, ordnance debentures, &c. making up a vast unfunded debt which may bear down all public credit.
+The amount of the National Debt, it has appeared, was last year 136 millions-The great deficiencies of last year, added to the extraordinary expences of the present year, will increase this debt considerably.-Drawing out, embodying, and maintaining the militia in the last war, cost the nation near half a million per ann.-We cannot reckon upon a less expence in doing this now.
+Add to it, pay for foreign troops, and all the extraordinary expences of our increased Navy and Army, transport service, recruiting service, ordnance, &c. and it will be evident that the whole expence of this unhappy year must be enormous.-But I expect that care will be taken to hide it, by funding as little as possible, and that for this reason it will not be known in its full magnitude, till it comes to appear another year under the articles of Navy debt, extraordinaries of the army, transport bills, ordnance debentures, &c. making up a vast unsunded debt which may bear down all public credit.